Promotion from Lecturer to Senior Lecturer Criteria

 - Engaged advising and mentoring of students;

-- Supervision of student research and internships;
+- Supervision of student research and internships.

-The School requires six (6) solicited letters that testify to the candidate’s excellence in classroom teaching and satisfactory service according to the above-stated criteria.
+The School requires six (6) solicited letters that testify to the candidate’s excellence in teaching and satisfactory service according to the above-stated criteria.
 The letters can be solicited from any combination of referees, internal or external to Indiana University.
 Internal referees should be individuals outside the department/unit who are at a rank comparable to Senior Lecturer or above.
 External referees can be individuals at peer institutions at a rank comparable to Senior Lecturer or above, or those holding relevant non-academic positions if they are at a level comparable to that of a Senior Lecturer.
 Referees should not hold any compromising relationships with the candidate (mentor, student, collaborator, former colleague, familial attachments, commercial ties, etc.).
 There may be exceptions to these rules but they should be justified in the chair (or dean’s) letter.
 The letters should come from two lists, one proposed by the candidate and one proposed by the department/unit leader (or promotion review committee), and letters in the dossier must include three from each list.
 Deans must approve all referees proposed in these lists before letters are solicited, and the letters must be requested and received by the department/unit leader.